Ahmedemad190/MultiCloudDevOpsProject/README.md

 mange jenkins --> credentials ---> add cred --> kind username and password
-in the username enter ur username and in the password create a docker token from docker console
+in the username enter ur username and in the password create a docker token from docker console and generate token for github the same as docker click on ur profile pic from the github console --->settings ---> Devolper options --> personal access token ---> Tokens (classic)